marklogic/marklogic-contentpump/README.md

 $ mvn clean package -DskipTests=true
 ```

-The build writes to the respective **deliverable** directory under the top-level `./mlcp/` and `./mapreduce/` directories.
+The build writes to the respective **deliverable** directory under the root directory `marklogic-contentpump/`

-Alternatively, you can build mlcp and the Hadoop Connector independently from each component’s root directory (i.e. `./mlcp/` and `./mapreduce/`) with the above command. *Note that mlcp depends on the Hadoop Connector*, so a successful build of the Hadoop Connector is required to build mlcp.

 For information on contributing to this project see [CONTRIBUTING.md](https://github.com/marklogic/marklogic-contentpump/blob/develop/CONTRIBUTING.md).
 For information on working on development of this project see [project wiki page](https://github.com/marklogic/marklogic-contentpump/wiki).